Devin Smith (American football): New York Jets

-Smith was selected by the New York Jets in the second round (37th overall) of the 2015 NFL Draft.
+Smith was selected by the New York Jets in the second round (37th overall) of the 2015 NFL draft.
 On May 8, 2015, the Jets signed Smith to a four-year, $5.87 million contract with $3.23 million guaranteed and a signing bonus of 2.53 million.

 On November 29, 2015, Smith caught his first career touchdown against the Miami Dolphins.
 On December 12, 2015, Smith suffered a knee injury and had to leave the Week 14 matchup against the Tennessee Titans.
 Two days later, it was revealed that he had suffered a torn ACL, bringing his rookie season to a premature end.
 In 10 games of his rookie season in 2015, Smith had 115 receiving yards and a touchdown.
 On December 18, Smith was placed on injured reserve.

-Smith started the 2016 season on PUP to rehabilitate his right knee suffered the previous season.
+Smith started the 2016 season on Physically unable to perform (PUP) to rehabilitate his right knee suffered the previous season.
 He was activated off PUP to the active roster on November 9, 2016 prior to Week 10.
 Smith was limited to four games in 2016, recording only one reception for 20 yards.

-On April 29, 2017, as the third day the 2017 NFL Draft was in progress, it was revealed that Smith had suffered another torn ACL to the same knee.
+On April 29, 2017, as the third day the 2017 NFL draft was in progress, it was revealed that Smith had suffered another torn ACL to the same knee.
 This was his second torn ACL of his professional career, and he would miss the entire 2017 season.
 On May 22, 2017, the Jets waived/injured Smith and placed him on injured reserve.

 On July 16, 2018, Smith was waived by the Jets.